montessori integrative learning

 How many hours per week can I expect to spend on TIES studies?

-On average, students report spending approximately 12 hours per week on reading, annotating and taking part in the online seminars.
+On average, students report spending approximately 12 hours per week on reading, annotating, and taking part in online seminars.

 Do I need to be on campus at a particular time (either physically or online)?